lekshmicnair/Final-Project/README.md

 CONCLUSION

-We hope our prediction tool can be used to help schools and parents improve the kids overall school performance.
+We hope our prediction tool can be used to help schools and parents improve the students overall school performance.
 As a direct outcome of this project, more efficient student prediction tools can be developed, improving the quality of education and enhancing school resource management.
 The results show that a good predictive accuracy can be achieved, provided that we have access to socio-economic data from various school districts.